ypid/esphome-gitref-sensor/README.md

 If there are uncommitted changes to any of these files, the provided `dirty` suffix will be added to the `git describe` output.

+When git submodules are included, the detection which files are actually used is currently not implemented and dirty is reporeted if any file or even a file in a git submodules has uncommitted changes.